Platform9-Community/backup/velero/README.md

 NAME            STATUS   VOLUME                                     CAPACITY   ACCESS MODES   STORAGECLASS      AGE jenkinsci-pvc   Bound    pvc-52f6cefe-4027-48f3-9f4f-53e38473a29f   10Gi       RWO            rook-ceph-block   49s
 ```
-Once Jenkins is running validate everything is as it was on the source kubernetes cluster.
+Once Jenkins is running validate everything within Jenkins is as it was on the source kubernetes cluster.